tylergasperlin/JSFunctionalProgramming/README.md

 However, it is important to remember that the JSON.parse(JSON.stringify()) method is more flexible and will make sure to do deep cloning, so I usually prefer to use that method.

 ------

+# 3. Function Composition

+Funcitons in functional programming
+- Functions hand an input
+- Functions return a value
+- Functions are simplified to a single task

+Procedure = checkWorks(string input) = trims => splits into an array => checks length

+Turn procedure into function = string input => trimFunction => string output => splitFunction => array output => checkFunction => boolean output

+This is how that looks compared to one function procedure check(splits(trim(str)))